|Just Game Protection...ONLY! PLEASE!|

 Then he wrote, "Posting and Tweeting about Steve Wynn's alleged sex abuse under the heading of game protection devalues the integrity of what you do...as does reporting about prostitution rings operating in Las Vegas casinos."

-He mentioned his annoyance at a particular Twitter account run by what he called "the superstar of casino game protection."
-And he added that some game protection people were exploiting the Las Vegas Massacre and other violence happening in or near casinos to suck out more money by exaggerating the need for their gaming seminars and conferences to deal specifically with the threat of casino shootings.
+He mentioned his annoyance at a particular Twitter account run by who he called "the superstar of Las Vegas casino game protection."
+And he added that he and other game protection people were exploiting the Las Vegas Massacre and other violence happening in or near casinos to suck out more money by exaggerating the need for their gaming seminars and conferences to deal specifically with the threat of casino shootings.

 These comments got to me.